 There are also over 30 different cycle tracks around the city to explore and there are lots of incredible playgrounds in Launceston to enjoy as well.
 On cooler days there are lots of all-weather activities too, you can visit the world-class Queen Victoria Museum which has a great interactive kids’ zone and also a huge dinosaur exhibit.

 Indoor Things to Do in Tasmania

-The Penny Royal convict themed complex has a huge rock climbing wall, a historic boat ride and even a zip line!
-On rainy days there is a large aquatic centre, and there are 2 great soft play areas in the city too, Kids’ Pardise and Adventure Planet.
+The Penny Royal convict-themed complex has a huge rock climbing wall, a historic boat ride, and even a zip line!
+On rainy days there is a large aquatic centre, and there are 2 great soft play areas in the city too, Kids’ Paradise and Adventure Planet.
 The last one is located in the Launceston Entertainment Complex (LEX) where they also have Airtime 360, a huge trampoline park, as well as a laser tag zone.

 Family Vacation in Malaysia

 Kuala Lumpur is the capital city of Malaysia and it is often a transiting city for flights.
 It is also the gateway to other locations within Malaysia and South East Asia.

 Kuala Lumpur has a plethora of activities for everyone to enjoy.
 If staying for a few days, you might be interested in a two-day itinerary.
 But even if you only have one day, you can choose from a huge array of activities.

 Activities everyone will enjoy include visiting the KL Forest Eco Park, or maybe going to the top of the Kuala Lumpur Tower, which is the 7th tallest freestanding tower in the world.
 You may also like to go to the iconic Petronas Twin Towers and the KLCC aquarium and park.

 Other animal adventures include the butterfly park or the KL Tower mini zoo.
 For a little bit of photographic fun, you could check out the Upside Down House near the Kuala Lumpur Tower.
 There are just so many fun things to do!